Nitrokey/nitrokey-documentation/source/components/nitrokeys/hsm/smart-card-shell.rst

    keep a profile on disk to save the PINs ?: No

-Generate and export authentication keys
+Generate and Export Authentication Keys
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that our device has been initialized, we can generate the key pair